Product manager vs project manager: The difference between them

 As many similarities there may be, each role asks for a different approach, which is why a product manager and a project manager should be separate roles that overlap in cooperation.

-If you enjoyed reading this article about product manager vs project manager, you should read these as well:
+If you enjoyed reading this article on product manager vs project manager, you should check out this one about product manager salary.